 Previous research has shown that the BPC-157 peptide also regulates collagen functions of fibroblasts.
 Fibroblasts are speculated to be responsible for collagen deposition and maintenance.
 Recent findings have shown that the peptide also brings about genetic modulation in the fibroblast cells.
 It helps in increased expression of the GH receptor gene in fibroblasts.
 Hence, BPC-157 may also be speculated to alter the functions of the DNA.

-Fibroblasts are found in the intestine and throughout the body, especially in the connective tissues.
+Fibroblasts are found in the intestine and throughout the body, especially in connective tissues.
 Administration of the peptide to injured connective tissue enhances response to growth hormone by increasing the receptor density, as some studies may suggest.
 Hence, even though the GH levels remain the same in the body, there is greater hormone uptake at the injury site.
 This expedites the rate of healing.
 Ongoing studies reveal more beneficial effects of the peptide than is currently known to us.

 BPC-157 Peptide Research

 The Net Effect

-To conclude, BPC-157 peptide has been suggested by researchers to promote fibroblast migration, survival, division and enhances the rate of their movement to the site of injury.
+BPC-157 peptide has been suggested by researchers to promote fibroblast migration, survival, division, and enhances the rate of their movement to the site of injury.
 Thus the peptide improves the rate of repair by several folds.
 This may be achieved through the stimulation of natural healing processes, potentially enhancing natural repair mechanisms.